Our Board Members

 Kathleen Brown

-Theresa Brunker is an English language instructor at Central Wyoming College, and is committed to closing the educational and opportunity gaps in our community through meaningful cross-cultural relationships both in and out of the classroom.
 Theresa has an MA in Teaching English as a Second Language (ESL) and a BA in English/French.
-Native to Minnesota, she grew up adventuring in the Boundary Waters where outdoor experiences helped shape her character, build perseverance and helped her discover her inner strength.
+Originally from Minnesota, she grew up adventuring in the Boundary Waters where outdoor experiences helped shape her character, build perseverance and helped her discover her inner strength.
 She and her husband have three young-adult children who have been hiking, biking and skiing in the Tetons since 2005.
 Theresa is passionate about the transformative power of communing with our natural environment and wants to ensure that these experiences are accessible to all.

 Theresa Brunker